-The same ways you were able to support your gifted learner in elementary school are also applicable to middle school.
+The same ways you were able to support your gifted learner in elementary school are also applicable in middle school.

 - Get to know all of your child's teachers, not just one. - Communicate with the guidance counselor and gifted contact teacher(s). - Read all information on school policies, curriculum, and discipline carefully. - Stay informed about your child's grades through the Parent Portal on APS's website.
-This is extremely important as you know your child's strengths and weaknesses. - Assist your child with organization and time management as much as possible as disorganization is often a gifted characteristic.
-Determine what works best for your child and family. - Request periodic meetings with teachers.
-If English is not your primary language, ask for an interpreter. - Talk with your child about what happened at school each day. - Finally, value your child's education by encouraging homework and reading.
+This is extremely important as you know your child's strengths and weaknesses. - Assist your child with organization and time management as much as possible; disorganization is often a gifted characteristic.
+Determine what works best for your child. - Request periodic meetings with teachers.
+If needed, ask for an interpreter. - Talk with your child about what happened at school each day. - Finally, value your child's education by encouraging homework and reading.

-For additional information, contact the Office of Gifted and Talented Education (404) 802-7585.
+For additional information, contact the Gifted Contact Teacher at your local school or the Office of Gifted and Talented Education at (404) 802-7585.